Gary Wright – Dream Weaver

 Lynn concerned herself with empathy, love, and care.

 She was not aware because she did not ever think that in-depth about herself.
 Some days she dismissed any urge to do so as selfish, others she’d settle on frivolous.
-She was always focused on the world; as a youth she executed a hunger-strike when her parents set whiskey traps for slugs in the garden.
-In middle-school she started a crochet club that donated everything it made to local homeless shelters.
-She was not prideful, just acutely aware of her desire to be good and therefore figured her destiny to be in the medical field.
+She was always focused on the world; as a youth, she executed a hunger-strike when her parents set whiskey traps for slugs in the garden.
+In middle school, she started a crochet club that donated everything it made to local homeless shelters.
+She was not prideful, just acutely aware of her desire to be good.
+She figured her destiny to be in the medical field.

 Throughout higher education she never lost sight of her goal, maintained grades and morality, but doing as she pleased made her feel selfish.
-In her mind she was failing to meet the minimum level of helpfulness she’d come to expect from herself.
-Being on the path to good meant nothing to who she was at that moment, without current evidence Lynn anguished, and was convinced that the muscles she’d spent a lifetime developing had atrophied.
+In her mind, she was failing to meet the minimum level of helpfulness she’d come to expect from herself.
+Being on the path to good meant nothing to who she was at that moment, without current evidence to prove herself to herself, Lynn anguished, and was convinced that the muscles she’d spent a lifetime developing had atrophied.

-She tortured herself trying to think of ways to solve her problem but could only ever think of what she’d done, which already was not enough.
+She tortured herself trying to think of ways to help more people but could only ever think of what she’d done, which already was not enough.

-Her self-deprecation had compounded into an Other inside of her head, constantly attacking any peace of mind there was to find.
+Her self-deprecation had compounded into an Other inside of her head, constantly her peace of mind.
 There was not a losing battle for her to fight, it was a one-sided affair, a slaughter on all accounts.

 Lynn did not see the old woman dressed in shabby layers take the seat across from her.
 Nor did Lynn feel the first, second, or third prod of the woman’s bony finger against bouncing knee, but the fourth woke our hero from the nightmare of her introspection.
 “You okay honey?”
 The woman asked nicely before relaxing back into seat.